 Eight-year-old girl dies after becoming trapped under logs in forest

-An eight-year-old girl has died and a 12-year-old girl has been airlifted to hospital after being trapped under logs in an Argyll forest.
+An eight-year-old girl has died and a 12-year-old girl has been airlifted to hospital after becoming trapped under logs in an Argyll forest.

 The tragedy happened near the village of Benderloch outside Oban on Sunday.

-Police and other emergency services were called to the area after receiving a report that a girl had become trapped under logs.
+Police and other emergency services were called to the area after receiving a report that a girl was trapped under logs.

 A spokesman for Police Scotland said: "An eight-year-old girl has died after she became trapped under logs in Benderloch.